Lin Shuangwen rebellion: Qing reinforcements

+Punishment

 Lin Shuangwen was executed, and the Heaven and Earth Society was dispersed to mainland China or sent into hiding.
 Other criminals and rebels were sentenced to death by Lingchi (a method of torture).
 The tombs of their ancestors were excavated.
-The female relatives of the rebels were sentenced to penal transportation and sent to the border to work as slaves.
-The Qianlong emperor and Heshen ordered that sons of rebels under the age of 15 were taken to Beijing to be castrated by the Imperial Household Department to work as eunuch slaves in the Yuanmingyuan (Summer Palace).
+The female relatives of the rebel leaders (daughters, wives, concubines) were sentenced to penal transportation and were sent to the northeastern frontier in Ningguta in Heilongjiang to become slaves of the Solon.
+Sons of rebel leaders above 15 were beheaded.
+The Qianlong emperor and Heshen ordered that sons of rebel leaders under the age of 15 to be taken to Beijing and castrated by the Imperial Household Department to work as eunuch slaves in the Yuanmingyuan (Summer Palace).
 The boys who were castrated were aged 4 to 15 years old and 40 of them were named on one memorial.
 This new policy of castrating sons of killers of 3 or more people and rebels helped solve the supply of young eunuchs for the Qing Summer Palace.
 The Qing were willing to lower their normal age limit for castration all the way to 4 when using castration as punishment for sons of rebels when it normally wanted eunuchs castrated after 9.
 Other times, the Qing Imperial Household Department waited until the boys reached 11 years old before castrating them, like when they waited for the 2 young imprisoned sons of executed murderer Sui Bilong from Shandong to grow up.
 The Imperial Household Department immediately castrated the 11 year old Hunanese boy Fang Mingzai to become a eunuch slave in the Qing palace after his father was executed for murder.
 The Qing Summer palace, due to this policy of castrating sons of mass murderers and rebels received many young healthy eunuchs.
 130 sons of rebels 15 and younger were taken into custody by the Qing.
 The rebel leader Zhuang Datian's 4-year-old grandson Zhuang Amo was one of those castrated.
 There was another Lin family who joined the Lin Shuangwen rebellion.
 Lin Da was ordered to lead 100 people by Lin Shuangwen and given the title "general Xuanlue".
 Lin Da was 42 when he was executed by Lingchi.
 He had 6 sons, the 2 older ones died before and his 3rd son Lin Dou died from sickness before he could be castrated in Beijing while hi's fourth and fifth sons were castrated, the 11 year old Lin Biao and 8 year old Lin Xian.
 However his 6th and youngest son, 7 year old Lin Mading was given away to a relative (uncle) named Lin Qin for adoption, and Lin Qin remained on the Qing side and joined a pro-Qing "righteous" militia and did not join the rebellion so Lin Mading was not castrated.
 Lin Mading had 2 children after marrying his wife in 1800 when he was 20.